pairshaped/curlingio-docs/docs/accounting/accounting-codes.md

 1. **Accounting Codes** (All Plans) - Categorize revenue items with account, class, and project codes that appear in your order items report
 2. **Accounting Transactions** (Premium Only) - Comprehensive double-entry bookkeeping with accrual accounting that generates detailed journal entries for every order, payment, and refund

 Most clubs use accounting codes for basic revenue categorization.
-Premium clubs can enable the full accounting transactions system for complete integration with accounting software like QuickBooks, Xero, or Sage.
+Premium clubs have access to the full accounting transactions system for complete integration with accounting software like QuickBooks, Xero, or Sage.

 This document covers **Accounting Codes**, which are available to all clubs.
 For information about the Premium accounting transactions system, see [Accounting Transactions](/docs/accounting/accounting-transactions).

+## Enabling or Disabling Accounting Codes

+Accounting codes are enabled by default for Premium clubs, but can be toggled on or off as needed:

+**To enable or disable accounting codes:**

+1. Go to **Club → Settings**
+2. Scroll to the **Accounting** section
+3. Check or uncheck the box to enable or disable accounting codes
+4. Save

+**Note:** Enabling or disabling accounting codes will not affect historical data - any codes already captured on past orders will remain in your reports.
+The setting only affects future orders.

+**For Premium clubs:** If you disable accounting codes, the accounting transactions system will also stop recording new transactions.
+Existing transactions remain accessible in your reports, but no new transactions will be created until you re-enable accounting codes.

 ## Accounting Codes (All Plans)